Tasman trail notes

 Te Araroa then joins with the Travers/Sabine Circuit at the eastern end of Kerr Bay.
 From here the track follows the shoreline through the Rotoiti Nature Recovery Project area to Lakehead Hut.
 This is about 15min beyond the jetty near the lakehead.

 The recovery project started in 1997 and is one of 6 maintained by DOC.
 Its goal is to restore native biodiversity to the beech forest.
 A trapping and poisoning programme aims to rid a 5000ha block of introduced pests including cats, possums, stoats, wasps, rats and mice.
-Kaka and reintroduced great spotted kiwi are 2 native species that benefit from the project.
+Kaka and reintroduced great spotted kiwi are two native species that benefit from the project.

-Lakehead Hut to John Tait Hut
+Lakehead Hut to John Tait Hut - 12km / 5 hours

 The well-graded track continues from Lakehead Hut up the river flats through open and forested sections to John Tait Hut.
 Mt Travers comes into view around Hopeless Creek.